 Sport:Next Tribes are teams of unlimited size.
 ANYONE can join and play… and make a difference.
 Through the miracles of VR and AI, dozens, hundreds, and thousands of people can play on a tribe, and have their contributions COUNT.

-A Sport:Next Tribe can also be as few as three people.
+A Sport:Next Tribe can also be as few as three people, and every Tribe has a Chief.
 The Sport:Next Algorithm makes competition between dissimilar sized teams fair for everyone.
 Further, the composition of tribes can be determined by the players themselves, so affinity rules.

 This illustrates how the Sport:Next System manages the score between an unlimited teams of different sizes, and includes the critical dimension of EFFORT [calories burned] in the actual score.
 And all play is SOLO, so scheduling is easy and convenient for everyone.
 No competition system has ever done these things before.